 Figure 4.
 A. Predicted PSEs (y axis) for each ball speed (x axis) and motion profile (color-coded; left-most: “Observer Static”; in the middle: “Opposite Directions”; right-most “Same Directions”).
 B. As A. but for the predicted JNDs.

-A link between speed estimation and motion prediction – We further expect the errors observed in the motion prediction task in response to self-motion to correlate with the errors in the speed estimation task in response to self-motion, indicating that performance in speed perception translate to errors in motion prediction, both in terms of accuracy (Figure 5A) and precision (Figure 5B).
+A link between speed estimation and predicted time-to-contact – We further expect the errors observed in the prediction task in response to self-motion to correlate with the errors in the speed estimation task in response to self-motion, indicating that performance in speed perception translate to errors in predicted time-to-contact, both in terms of accuracy (Figure 5A) and precision (Figure 5B).

 Figure 5: A. Relationship between the difference in PSEs between the Opposite Directions motion profile and the Observer Static motion profile in the speed estimation task (x axis) and the difference in predicted durations between these motion profiles (y axis).
 One data point corresponds to one participant.
 B. As A., but for the relation between the JND differences in the speed estimation task between the “Opposite Directions” motion profile and the “Observer Static” motion profile and the differences in standard deviations between these motion profiles.